Log (rss)

 As of today, I have publications forthcoming in Hypertext Review, The Good Life Review and The Madrid Review.
 In the past two years, I have published at Americas Quarterly, Periódico de Libros, Pie de Página, and for Artists at Risk Connection.

-I am not just listing this out as a way of recognizing my own work (which I struggle with), it is also a way to try to understand where I am at as a writer.
+I am not just listing this out as a way of self-recognition (which I struggle with), it is also a way to try to understand where I am at as a writer.
 I marvel at it still, that the texts that I spent hours drafting and tweaking and dialoguing with others about are out there, whatever that means.
 In a sense, I still don't really truly believe it.

 Americas Quarterly magazine open in the foreground and in the background a busy NYC street.